Be sure to check out the complete series on shared storage – 3 episodes!

 What we won’t be covering is cloud, LTO or ODA storage.
 Simply spinning disk.
 However, I may cover these in a future episode.
 Let’s stick with local and shared storage for now.
 Now, some of you may know my affinity for good scotch and craft beer.
 In fact, a past episode had a case of a current favorite brew in the background.
 Thus, it was suggested that I do an episode while enjoying a libation – and so here we are.
 Today, I’m enjoying Laphroaig.

-Question 1: What is a SAN and NAS?
+1. What is a SAN and a NAS?

 Before we jump into the geeky goodness, let’s make sure we’re all following the same nomenclature.